mayerhofer/nodeMasterClass/RestApiSection/appLesson02_ParseURL/readme.md

-# Lesson 01: Create Server
+# Lesson 02: Parse URL from request in HTTP server

 This lesson was to show how to parse the request URL in a NodeJS HTTP server listener.